izzet/dfanalyzer/docs/getting-started.rst

 .. code-block:: bash

    # Before running, ensure the sample data is extracted.
-   # For example, to extract the 'recorder-parquet' sample used below:
+   # For example, to extract the 'dftracer-dlio' sample used below:
    # mkdir -p tests/data/extracted
-   # tar -xzf tests/data/recorder-posix-parquet.tar.gz -C tests/data/extracted
+   # tar -xzf tests/data/dftracer-dlio.tar.gz -C tests/data/extracted
-   dfanalyzer +analyzer=recorder percentile=0.99 trace_path=tests/data/extracted/recorder-posix-parquet
+   dfanalyzer analyzer/preset=dlio percentile=0.9 trace_path=tests/data/extracted/dftracer-dlio view_types=[time_range]

 This command analyzes the traces and prints a high-level summary of the application's execution.
 Below is a sample of the "Time Period Summary" output: